Marshall T. Meyer Rabbinic Fellowship

 Alissa Platcow

 Alissa is a rabbinical student at HUC-JIR in New York.
 Originally from Brookline, MA, Alissa discovered her great loves of Jewish life and music early on.
 She attended the University of Massachusetts, Amherst and earned two bachelors degrees: one in Judaic Studies and one in Jazz Vocal Performance.
 Moving to NYC after college, Alissa sang jazz professionally and then worked at synagogues all over the city, Brooklyn and Queens.
 She spent two and a half years living in Israel where she studied at Hebrew University, HUC-JIR and The Pardes Institute of Jewish Studies.
-She has led tefila all over the world from Prague to Tel Aviv, from Belarus to Poland and on both the west to east coasts.
-Alissa’s favorite color is purple and she is beyond delighted to join and get to know the B’nai Jeshurun community.
+She has led tefillah all over the world from Prague to Tel Aviv, from Belarus to Poland and on both the West and East Coasts.

 Aaron Leven